danielharrell/open-eyes-lect-2017-18/Open.md

 of view.
 I would be at the podium, then, as if I were at the center of a circumference that you in the audience were inside rather than outside.
 And this is why I would not be carried outside myself in my awareness of anything else.
-For instead, this awareness would bring the outside inside, and make it mine where I stand, at the point of my point of view.
+Instead, this awareness would bring the outside inside, and make it mine where I stand, at the point of my point of view.
 And the self, more generally, would not be transcended, but expanded, in the awareness of anything